twhiston/tw.gl.repl/README.md

 Always prefer preloading over setting formatters directly as failure to do so will result in issues when the config is loaded, as this is the point at which formatters are resolved and added to the TextBuffer.

+To see a full example of a pure javascript text formatter implementation check out the `repl-snippet-expander.maxpat` example!

 ## Reading and Writing files